sangeen28/DFH-ViT/README.md

 ## 🧠 Technical Foundation: Vision Transformer (ViT)

-This project is built upon the **Vision Transformer (ViT)** architecture, a groundbreaking approach that adapts the Transformer model—originally successful in Natural Language Processing (NLP)—for computer vision tasks[citation:2][citation:8].
+This project is built upon the **Vision Transformer (ViT)** architecture, a groundbreaking approach that adapts the Transformer model—originally successful in Natural Language Processing (NLP)—for computer vision tasks.

 **Key ViT Concepts Used in This Project:**

-1.  **Image Patching**: An input image is split into fixed-size patches (e.g., 16x16 pixels), which are treated as a sequence of "visual tokens," similar to words in a sentence[citation:8].
+1.  **Image Patching**: An input image is split into fixed-size patches (e.g., 16x16 pixels), which are treated as a sequence of "visual tokens," similar to words in a sentence.
 2.  **Patch Embedding & Positional Encoding**: Each patch is flattened and projected into a vector (embedding).
-Learnable positional encodings are added to retain spatial information[citation:8].
+Learnable positional encodings are added to retain spatial information.
-3.  **Transformer Encoder**: The sequence of patch embeddings is processed by a standard Transformer encoder stack, which uses **Multi-Head Self-Attention** to model relationships between all patches globally[citation:8].
+3.  **Transformer Encoder**: The sequence of patch embeddings is processed by a standard Transformer encoder stack, which uses **Multi-Head Self-Attention** to model relationships between all patches globally.
-4.  **Classification Head**: A special `[CLS]` token gathers global information, and its final state is fed into a Multi-Layer Perceptron (MLP) for classification[citation:8].
+4.  **Classification Head**: A special `[CLS]` token gathers global information, and its final state is fed into a Multi-Layer Perceptron (MLP) for classification.

 **Why ViT?**
 Compared to traditional Convolutional Neural Networks (CNNs), ViTs excel at capturing **long-range dependencies** across an entire image due to their global attention mechanism[citation:8].
 While often data-hungry, they are highly flexible and scalable, making them suitable for complex tasks like hierarchical fossil classification when combined with strategies like synthetic data and transfer learning[citation:8].